 - Peel and finely chop enough onion to measure ½ cup [1 cup].

 - Using a fork or the side of a knife, gently mash the roasted garlic into a paste.

 - Lay the zucchini flat.
 Trim and discard the round end.
 Holding the stem end secure, using a peeler, shave the zucchini lengthwise into thin ribbons.
 Pat dry with a paper towel.

-- Cut a small corner from the steak packaging and drain off any excess liquid.
-Transfer to a plate; pat dry with a paper towel.
+- Steak, chicken, or pork strips: Cut a small corner from the packaging and drain off any excess liquid.
+Transfer the meat to a plate; pat dry with a paper towel.
 Season lightly with salt and pepper.

 Cook the stroganoff